defencedigital/moduk-service-manual/src/design/index.md

 layout: "layouts/landing.njk"
 title: "Design"
 description: "How to start with simple designs, use existing GOV.UK and Defence styles and design for safety."
+lead: "Use this guidance to design great services in Defence.
+You can find general guidance on GOV.UK."
 ---

-# Design

-Use this guidance to design great services in Defence.
-You can find general guidance on GOV.UK.

 ## [Start with simple designs](/design/start-with-simple-designs/) {.govuk-heading-m .govuk-!-margin-bottom-1}